Philosophy Blog

 I’m looking forward to beginning our new cycle this Spring, centred on Bachelard’s best-seller The Poetics of Space.

-We had the joy of welcoming a new gifted participant to our philosophy/poetry group at Cherish tonight!
+We had the joy of welcoming a new gifted participant to our philosophy/poetry group tonight!
 His name is Harley Bell.
 He teaches creative writing and it’s been both humbling and inspiring to have him in the group.
 He even delivered targeted feedback to one of us - who had specifically requested it.
 No one here receives feedback that they have not explicitly asked for!
 But I really appreciated the way he did it - it resonated very well with Bachelard’s idea that “To revive a language by creating new images—this is the function of literature and poetry.”

 Together during this session, we explored how certain images of the earth can foster rest and even wrote a poem for our Friday meditation group—Earth’s Lullaby.
 We also created another piece inspired by more dynamic and stimulating earthy objects.